A FIRST-TIME VISITOR’S GUIDE TO VICTORIA, BC: THE 18 BEST THINGS TO DO

 How to Get to and Around Kelowna

-Kelowna is right next to Highway 97, which is easily accessible from Kamloops (166 km/103 miles) and Vernon (45 minutes).
+Kelowna is next to Highway 97, which is easily accessible from Kamloops (166 km/103 miles) and Vernon (45 minutes).
 From Vancouver, it’s a 389 km (241 miles) drive, and from Calgary, it takes about 7 hours to get to Kelowna.

 Or you can take Ebus from Kamloops (2.5 hours), Vancouver (5 hours 40 minutes), or Vernon (1 hour) to Kelowna.
 They stop in downtown Kelowna (516 Lawrence Ave), Kelowna International Airport, and West Kelowna.